jsaussereau/Odatix/docs/content/docs/_index.md

 How results are stored, exported, and consumed by Odatix Explorer.
 {{< /doc-card >}}

-{{< doc-card title="Example designs" link="/docs/examples/" icon="blocks" accent="#65a30d" >}}
+{{< doc-card title="Examples" link="/docs/examples/" icon="blocks" accent="#65a30d" >}}
-Ready-to-run designs shipped with Odatix — counter, ALU, CORDIC, ROM and more, with their configurations and workflows.
+Ready-to-run examples shipped with Odatix — six architectures, from counter to CORDIC, and nine workflows, each isolating one mechanism.
 {{< /doc-card >}}

 {{< doc-card title="Python API" link="/docs/python_api/" icon="code" accent="#006dad" >}}